Center-For-Neurotechnology/BrainInterface3D/README.md

 https://github.com/simonoxen/SlicerANTs

 ## Useful data for testing the pipeline:
-The below data is the 3D reconstruction of the MNI brain (https://brainmap.org/training/BrettTransform.html) with a model brain Created by Mariano Coretti. (https://blenderartists.org/t/pretty-good-skull/702052) in a 3Dslicer scene.
-The data also include a model CT volume:
+The below data is the 3D reconstruction of the MNI brain (https://brainmap.org/training/BrettTransform.html) with additional models of the Utah array, pedestals, a morphed post-contrast MRI to MNI space (for the vasculature), and other detailed models are included for 3D reconstructions for planning.
+The data also include a model CT volume derived from the MNI brain.
 ## ADD Data link!

 ## Preprocessing steps: